keelback-code/wizard-name-generator/README.md

 ### Biscuit Mode and Wildcard Mode pages

-Submit button, triggered by mouse or enter key - picture/icon of a D20 dice to keep in line with the wizard theme
+Submit button, triggered by mouse or enter key - picture/icon of a D20 dice to keep in line with the wizard theme.

-Area for new name to be printed to the page
+Area for new name to be printed to the page.

 Area for name history to be displayed - maximum of five names to avoid visual or data overload.

-Once five names have been pushed to the history, an alert will pop up to let the user know that the history is going to be emptied (refresh or just 0?).
-The names will also be listed on the alert so that the user can record them if need be.
+Once 6 names have been pushed to the history, an alert will pop up to let the user know that the history is going to be emptied.
+The names will be listed on the alert so that the user can record them if need be.

-Navigation links listing Home, Wildcard Mode and Biscuit Mode, allowing for easy and intuitive navigation of site for all users.
+Navigation links listing Wildcard Mode and Biscuit Mode, allowing for easy and intuitive navigation of site for all users.
 On desktop links will be underlined when they are hovered over to indicate to the user that they are clickable.
 The active page will also be indicated in the navigation bar.

-On mobile and most tablets the navigation bar will change to a hamburger design and will remain on the same side of the screen for continuity and ease of use.

 ### Biscuit Mode page
 Text box asking user for input; asks for favourite biscuit, program sums the ASCII values of the characters and uses this number to generate a name.

-If the ASCII value is too great for the equation an error alert will be generated asking the user to input a shorter word
+If the ASCII value is too great for the equation an error alert will be generated asking the user to input a shorter word.

-Link to the ASCII Wikipedia page for users who are interested in the process
+Link to the ASCII Wikipedia page for users who are interested in the process; text is underlined to indicate that it is an external link.

 ### Future Implementations

 In the future I would like to use an external library, such as Sweet Alert, to style the Javascript alerts to match the design of the site.
-I would also like to use Javascript to animate the dice, either toggling images or using sprites.
+I would also like to integrate an option for the user to email the name selection to themselves, or to share it on social media.

 ### Technologies